-LocationOrchard House, 55 Leopold St, Sheffield, South Yorkshire S1 2GY, United Kingdom
+LocationOrchard House, 55 Leopold St, Sheffield, South Yorkshire S1 2GY, UK

-From the architect.
+Text description provided by the architects.
 This mixed use scheme provides residential, retail and office accommodation, revitalising a key riverside site in Sheffield.
 The brownfield site, which faces the River Don, was previously used for retail and warehousing.